shes73/CrystalShift/README.md

 ```

 ## Shortly about implementation
+Let's have a close look at each module.
+Here are listed modules source files with their features and some points of work.

+***structures.c*** is the prime source file of the program.
+Structures with all information about crystal lattice and atoms is located there.
+When you run any of the modules: converters, basis changer or coordinate editor, it will definitely write information during parsing into structures, update it, save it in a new file.

+***atomic_coords_editor.c*** is module for editing atomic coordinates by adding a vector (x, y, z coordinates) that will be simply added to the coordinates of all atoms in the file.

+***FORMAT_parser.c*** are source files for reading and writing all information about lattice and atoms into structures in *structure.c*.
+In case of POSCAR and xyz formats everything seems to be easy, but CIF files can be varied and even creative.

 ## Usage
 I strongly recommend not to change the basis and create a supercell at the same time.
 When you change the basis, Crystal Shift does not write new atomic coordinates to the structure, while when you create a supercell, the new atomic positions are written and saved.